 I am a huge James Patterson fan.
 Not just for his books , but for his passion for reading and books.
 This book was fun to read, the stories of all the people and their love for books and reading is heartwarming.
 I love reading so much and just felt the love of a good story from this.
 It kinda makes me want to own a book store.

+This was ‘nice’ but the first hand accounts felt very purposefully chosen to show the more palatable aspects of these professions.
+Librarianship is much more complicated and challenging than what was shown here.
 The fact that librarians and booksellers love reading and sharing books is not a secret.
 In fact, loving books (while very useful in librarianship) is not a great reason to go into the field.
 I suspect that showing the more gritty side to our work is a risk this author wasn’t willing to take.

 This book likely isn't for everyone but it's interesting for those of us that really love reading just for the sake of it.
 It's fun to hear about how others developed their love of all things written.
 It's a great book to read in small snippets if time.